pmbanugo/gotham/README.md

 }
 ```

-Then, run the server again and make a request to see the new response.
+Then, run the server (`zig build -Doptimize=ReleaseFast run`) and make a request to see the new response.

 ## FAQ

 - **How fast is it?**
   - The exact performance depends on your usage.
-On my M1 MacBook Pro (16GB), it can handle around 122,503 requests per second with `Hello via default handler!` response (measured with `oha -z 20s --no-tui http://localhost:3000`).
+On my M1 MacBook Pro (16GB), it can handle around 122,503 requests per second with `Hello via default handler!` response (measured with `zig build -Doptimize=ReleaseFast` and `oha -z 20s --no-tui http://localhost:3000`).
 Those will likely change as I work on adding more features and optimizations.
 - **Is it production-ready?**
   - Not yet.
 While it is functional for hobby projects, it requires more testing, optimizations, and features before it can be considered production-ready.
 - **Can I contribute?**